DiscreteMaths/DM04-Functions/NEW Algorithmic Trading Using Matlab-ECarroll.md

 Algo trading or automated trading is the backbone of *high frequency trading* (HFT), an approach that uses mathematical algorithms to place high volume of trades on very minute timescales.
 HFT is a recent trend in finance that has exploded in popularity so much so that in 20009 it is estimated that HFT accounted for 60-73% of all US equity trading volume.
 The surge in HFT is primarily due to the rise in popularity of algorithmic trading.

+#####MATLAB and Algorithmic Trading

+Builders and users of algorithmic trading applications need to develop, backtest, and deploy mathematical models that detect and exploit market movements.

+An effective workflow involves: